PennyWieser/PySulfSat/docs/introduction.rst

 Welcome to PySulfSat- An Open-Source python3 tool for calculating sulfide and sulfate solubility in magmas.

-This tool is under review in Volcanica.
-You can currently cite the preprint: https://doi.org/10.31223/X5K360
+This tool is published in Volcanica - https://doi.org/10.30909/vol.06.01.107127

+Please make sure you cite PySulfSat if you use it, along with any of the underlying models you used. e.g. 'We calculate the SCSS using the model of Smythe et al. (2017) implemented in the open-source Python3 tool PySulfSat (Wieser and Gleeson, 2023)'

 ==============================
 Units